A little history and context：

 Feijiacun 费家村 / Heiqiao 黑桥 / Huantie 环铁

-These six villages are further than Caochangdi, also located between the urban and rural areas.
-Unlike 798, these villages are communities where artists create, work and live.
+Sadly, these six villages were destroyed in 2018.
+Unlike 798, these villages were communities where artists create, work and live.
 In 1999, Wei Gang rented more around 15 square kilometers of a pickle factory yard and rebuilt it to a series of lofts called “Shangri-La”.
-Since 2009, a new development plan put forth by the Beijing government may result in forced demolitions and evictions for many of these communities.
-Although artists and residents tried to protect their studios and houses, some studio complexes were demolished, and others are at still risk of being cleared for new developments at some point in the future.
+Since 2009, a new development plan put forth by the Beijing government threatened forced demolitions and evictions for many of these communities.
+Although artists and residents tried to protect their studios and houses, these studio complexes were demolished.

 "I got to see a whole other side of Beijing, which you don’t see on the tourist brochures." - Joshua Lue Chee Kong, Red Gate Residency, 2015